eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- doublestrokear
 	- dotcenterar
+	- uniFEFB
+	- waslaar
+	- uniFEF7
-	- doublestrokear
+	- miniKehehar
-	- twodotsverticalabovear
+	- threedotsdownbelowar
-	- uniFEF9
+	- uniFEA0
 	- lam_alefWaslaar
-	- threedotsdowncenterar
-	- waslaar
 	- uniFEF5
-	- threedotsdownbelowar
-	- uniFE9F
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.